namanagrwl/microservice-app/README.md

 [https://github.com/GoogleCloudPlatform/microservices-demo]

 These repository, can be used to deploy microservices-demo website by Google.
-Microservice-demo Wedsite is deployed in K8's envorniment.
+Microservice-demo Website is deployed in K8's envorniment.
 Created Helm Charts for all microservices, to reuse common Deployment and Service configurations for the services.